Martonai/questionnare-skidrow/Documents/SystemPlan.md

 Customer can upload new questions and survey questions from an csv file.
 So PHP application has to read from a csv application.
-Users can fill the survey and the questinarrie.
+Users can fill the survey and the questionnaire.
 Application can connect to a database, and can save the results to this database.